 During law school, Kelly was a legal extern for the Public Defender's Office, in the Judicial District of Hartford, and represented indigent defendants through the Criminal Appellate Clinic.
 She was a member of the Public Interest Law Journal, where she was the Membership Editor, as was a teaching assistant for Moot Court.
 Kelly received CALI Excellence for the Future Awards in Moot Court, Criminal Appellate Clinic and Appellate Advocacy.

-Connecticut Bar Association - Family Law Section, Young Lawyers Section
+Connecticut Bar Association - Family Law Section - treasurer

 Fairfield County Bar Association - Family Law Committee, Young Lawyers Committee